withplum/schwifty/docs/source/index.rst

   >>> iban.bic
   <BIC=COBADEFFXXX>

-or for working with :class:`BIC`-objects
+or for working with :class:`.BIC`-objects

 .. code-block:: python